 While interrogating his current theme “Who is your Saint?” the artist delves into aspects of day to day life of urbanites, prevailing political discourse, and sexuality that inspire the notion of Sainthood.
 Here Ocom uses newspapers not only as a drawing surface but also to symbolize what is in the news today.
 It seems to him that all that people know is what is in the news.
 The compositions in this series are of daily social activity that is taken for granted.
 The artist places these ignored saints in the news.

-Ocom originally a painter of portraiture had his art career switched on when he featured in Surface 2017 (a biannual conceptual development workshop at Afriart Gallery Kampala).
-That experience changed his art and challenged him to get back to something that defines him.
-The paintings he produces today 'Who’s your Saint series' evoke personal struggles and challenges of his community entrenched in the political-social context of the present.
+Ocom’s art career switched on when he featured in “Surface 2017” (a biannual conceptual development workshop at Afriart Gallery Kampala).
+This experience changed his art and challenged him to get back to something that defines him.
+The paintings he produces today evoke the personal struggles and challenges of his community entrenched in the political-social context of the present.

 Ocom Adonias has participated in Cape town Art Fair 2019, FNB Johannesburg Art Fair 2018, Kampala Art Biennale 2018 - curated by Simon Njami, A solo Exhibition 'Who’s your Saint?' at Afriart gallery Kampala and was a top 10 finalist in the Absa L’Atelier Art Competition 2018, Johannesburg.